Floe-Project/Floe/docs/src/installation/uninstalling.md

 1. For each of the paths click the 'open folder' icon: <i class="fa fa-external-link-square"></i>.
 This will open the folder in your file manager.
 1. Delete all files in the folder.

-Repeat this for each folder in Floe settings panel.
+Repeat this for each folder in Floe preferences panel.

-### Delete settings and plugins
+### Delete preferences file and plugins
-Settings are tiny files that store your preferences.
-Plugins files are normally ~15 MB in size.
+The preferences file is normally tiny: around 1 Kb in size.
+Plugins files are normally around 15 MB in size.

 ##### Windows
-- Settings: `C:\Users\Public\Floe\Settings`
+- Preferences: `C:\Users\Public\Floe\Preferences`
 - CLAP: `C:\Program Files\Common Files\CLAP\Floe.clap`
 - VST3: `C:\Program Files\Common Files\VST3\Floe.vst3`

 ##### macOS
-- Settings: `/Users/Shared/Floe/Settings`
+- Preferences: `/Users/Shared/Floe/Preferences`
 - CLAP: `/Library/Audio/Plug-Ins/CLAP/Floe.clap`
 - VST3: `/Library/Audio/Plug-Ins/VST3/Floe.vst3`
 - AU: `/Library/Audio/Plug-Ins/Components/Floe.component`